 Chilean Pan Dulce occupies a permanent place in the showcases of Chilean bakeries.
-There, along with the Mil Hojas, Berliners, Conejos, Chilenitos, Alfajores, and tea cookies, they call us on our way to work or school.
+Along with the Mil Hojas, Berliners, Conejos, Chilenitos, Alfajores, and tea cookies, they call us on our way to work or school.
 As I have mentioned before, Chileans have an unrelenting sweet tooth.

 The dough of the Chilean Pan Dulce is very similar to that of the Berlines (fried cake) and the Conejos (baked), other traditional treats.
 But unlike Conejos, the pastry cream goes into the oven.
-It is a yeast dough enriched with egg, butter, and milk, not dissimilar to a brioche.
+Unlike a brioche, it is a yeast dough enriched with egg, butter, and milk.

 The dough is easy to make, especially if they have a mixer; if not, it can be a bit heavy to knead.
-In that case, you have the option of letting the dough rest overnight in the fridge and continue with the recipe the next day, skipping the kneading; gluten will develop overnight.
+In that case, you can let the dough rest overnight in the fridge and continue with the recipe the next day, skipping the kneading; gluten will develop overnight.

 It is better to make a firm pastry cream for this recipe, so you can place it in a pastry bag and decorate the pieces of bread.

 This recipe is a fun project for an afternoon, and the house will smell delicious.
-Chilean Pan Dulce is perfect for snacks or a quick breakfast or coffee or afternoon tea.Print
+Chilean Pan Dulce is perfect for snacks, a quick breakfast, coffee, or afternoon tea.Print

 for the dough,